Back to Roborock Guides

 Quick Solutions

-Clean robot and dock charging contacts
+Clean the robot and dock charging contacts (dry cloth)

-Power-cycle dock and adapter safely
+Power-cycle the dock and adapter

-Reposition dock on level hard surface
+Reposition the dock on a level hard surface

-Check cable seating at dock input
+Check the cable seating at the dock input

 Still having issues?
 This is usually the deeper cause below.